 - 1 teaspoon ground cinnamon

-- 1 cup almond butter, peanut butter, or sunflower seed butter
+- 1 cup (250g) almond butter, peanut butter, or sunflower seed butter

 - 1 large banana, mashed (about 1/2 cup)

 - Preheat oven to 325°F (163°C).
-Line large cookie sheet with parchment paper or a silicone baking mat.
+Line 2 large baking sheets with parchment paper or silicone baking mats.
 Set aside.

 - Combine all of the ingredients into a large bowl of a stand mixer (or use a hand mixer).
 Mix until all of the ingredients are combined.
-The dough will be quite stiff.
+The dough is thick and heavy.

-- Double Batch: The recipe may easily be doubled to make a big batch.
+- Double Batch: The recipe can easily be doubled to make a bigger batch.